Kevin-Mould/Poker-Caculator/README.md

 # PokerCalculator.java
 ## What problem does this program solve?

-Picture this, you're playing a poker hand with your friends and are delt 2 pocket clubs.
-On the flop, 2 additional clubs are dealt and your heart starts pumping, your chasing a flush draw!
-However, your opponent, the villain is not going to let you see cards for free, and bets $5 dollars to make the total pot $20 dollars.
+Picture this, you're playing a poker hand with your friends and are dealt 2 pocket clubs.
+The flop contains 2 additional clubs and your heart starts pumping, your chasing a flush draw!
+However, your opponent called the villain, is not going to let you see cards for free, and bets $5 dollars to make the total pot $20 dollars.
 The decision is yours, do you fold, call or raise?

 ## How fish process this decision.
 I just need 1 more card to hit my draw.
 This seems like a good value proposition, I'll call and see another card because I'm feeling lucky!